 “To me, ideas are worth nothing unless executed.
 They are just a multiplier.
 Execution is worth millions.”Steve Jobs

 As stated earlier, having a partner that can get stuff done will be the difference between success and failure.
-As such, the expertise that a partner brings to the business so that the startup can execute their plan should be highly sought after, and rewarded with a greater share of the equity of the new venture.
+As such, the expertise that a partner brings to the business so that the startup can execute its plan should be highly sought after, and rewarded with a greater share of the equity of the new venture.

 When I started my second company in 1994, I didn’t really understand all the nuances of allocating equity to my partners as well as I do today.
 That said, I did get pretty close to considering many of them.
 The following is my story to provide some context to understand how to allocate equity for a startup.

-I also negotiated with my first customer to close their local operations and outsource the work to my new company, so I factored in the value of initial and future contacts into my equity allocation.
+I also negotiated with my first customer to close their local operations and outsource the work to my new company, so I factored in the value of initial and potential future contacts into my equity allocation.

 My two partners were employed by my first customer.
 They were both pivotal to the operational success of my business and possessed complementary skills to my own.
-Known that I needed them, I recognized their personal brand and the expertise they provided in my equity allocation.
+Knowing that I needed them, I recognized their personal brand and the expertise they provided in my equity allocation.

 They each received a lucrative severance package from their employer when their employer shut down their local operations and outsourced their work to my new business.
 Since their severance package was an unexpected windfall, I factored that into my equity allocation as well.